-Shannon ward 1 is a regional medium secure, forensic, inpatient unit set within Shannon Clinic.
+Shannon ward 3 is a regional medium secure, forensic, inpatient unit set within Shannon Clinic.
 The clinic is situated on the grounds of the Knockbracken Healthcare Park.

-Shannon ward 1 is an admission and assessment unit, which provides inpatient treatment and care to male patients over the age of 18 years.
+Shannon ward 3 is a rehabilitation unit, which provides in-patient treatment and care to male patients over the age of 18 years.

-All patients admitted to Shannon ward 1 are detained in accordance with the Mental Health (Northern Ireland) Order 1986.
-On the days of the inspection there were twelve patients on the ward.
-Eight patients were detained in accordance with Part Three of the Mental Health (Northern Ireland) Order 1986 and four patients were detained in accordance with Part Two of the Mental Health (Northern Ireland) Order 1986.
+Shannon ward 3 has occupancy for ten patients.
+On the days of the inspection there were ten patients on the ward.
+Nine patients were detained in accordance with the Mental Health (Northern Ireland) Order 1986.
+Five patients were detained in accordance with part three and four patients were detained in accordance with part two of the Mental Health Order.
+One patient was voluntary.